wp-plugins/wp-photo-album-plus/readme.txt

 * When Cloudinary activated, photo views in lightbox were not reported.
 Fixed.
 * Fixed page title in list sessions mainenance popup window.
 * Lightbox on slide works also on a touchscreen.
-* Improved session sata handling.
+* Improved session data handling.
 This will no longer excessively slow down the system.

 = Other Changes =